hoangsonww/The-Maze-Game/.github/README.md

-# Maze Game - DFS & Prim Algorithms
+# The Maze Game

-A simple yet engaging maze game built by [Son Nguyen](https://github.com/hoangsonww) in 2024.
+A simple yet engaging maze game built by [Son Nguyen](https://github.com/hoangsonww) in 2024 with DFS and Prim algorithms.
 Navigate through a dynamically generated maze to find the exit.
 Each time you play, a new maze is created, ensuring a unique experience.
 The game is designed to be lightweight and easy to play, making it suitable for all age groups.

 However, creating it is a pain in the brain, so I hope you'll enjoy it!
 Star the repository if you like it and feel free to contribute to the project 🌟.

 ## Features

-- **Randomized Maze Generation**: Each game loads a new maze, thanks to the Depth-First Search (DFS) and Prim algorithms used for maze generation.
+- **Randomized Maze Generation**: Each game loads a new maze, thanks to the **Depth-First Search (DFS)** and **Prim algorithms** used for maze generation.
 - **Player Navigation**: Use the arrow keys to move up, down, left, or right within the maze.
 - **Start and Exit Indicators**: The game visually indicates the starting point and the exit.
 Reach the green block to win.
 - **Regenerate Maze**: A button allows players to generate a new maze at any time without reloading the page.